DETAILED ACTION

 Response to Arguments

-Finally, in response to Applicant’s argument that the Examiner’s conclusion of obviousness is based upon improper hindsight reasoning, Applicant is reminded that it has also been held that "it should be too well settled now to require citation or discussion that the test for combining references is not what the individual references themselves suggest but rather what the combination of disclosures taken as a whole would suggest to one of ordinary skill in the art.
+In response to Applicant's argument that the Examiner' s conclusion of obviousness is based upon improper hindsight reasoning, "it should be too well settled now to require citation or discussion that the test for combining references is not what the individual references themselves suggest but rather what the combination of disclosures taken as a whole would suggest to one of ordinary skill in the art.
 Any judgment on obviousness is in a sense necessarily a reconstruction based upon hindsight reasoning, but so long as it takes into account only knowledge which was within the level of ordinary skill at the time the claimed invention was made and does not include knowledge gleaned only from applicant's disclosure, such a reconstruction is proper."
 In re McLaughlin, 443 F.2d 1392, 1395, 170 USPQ 209, 212 (CCPA 1971).
+References are evaluated by what they suggest to one versed in the art, rather than their specific disclosures.
+In re Bozek, 163 USPQ 545 (CCPA 1969).

 Applicant further argues: